Find the latest betting and odds for all the races at the Cheltenham Festival. Quickly compare the festival odds from the biggest bookmakers.

 At each of the last two festivals, three of the five handicap chases were won by horses from outside the major stables who were priced at 10-1 or less and were from the top three in the betting.
 A fancied runner from a smaller yard is always worth noting and the ones to watch out for this year are Hold The Note (Mick Channon) in the Ultima, Dashel Drasher (Jeremy Scott) in the Close Brothers and The Conditional (David Bridgwater) in the Kim Muir.

 Gordon Elliott has a notably strong record with juvenile hurdlers, having won the Triumph Hurdle and the Fred Winter (now run as the Boodles Juvenile Handicap Hurdle) twice each in the last seven years at rewarding odds of 25-1, 10-1, 33-1 and 9-1.
-He landed both races in 2018 and last year sent out the runner-up in both at 20-1 and 14-1.
+He landed both races in 2018 and in 2019 sent out the runner-up in both at 20-1 and 14-1.
 Elliott has Aramax, Recent Revelations and Tronador in the betting for the two races at the moment, so watch out for them.

 The festival hosts the most fiercely contested races of the season and the handicaps are particularly devilish puzzles to solve.
-Last year’s festival threw up two 50-1 winners and one at 66-1, so consider splitting your stake in some races and backing more than one horse to increase your chance of picking a winner.
+2019’s festival threw up two 50-1 winners and one at 66-1, so consider splitting your stake in some races and backing more than one horse to increase your chance of picking a winner.

 Jessica Harrington is a trainer to follow at the festival, with her 11 winners from 89 runners showing a level-stake profit of £7.75.
 However, this figure improves significantly if you focus only on her runners sent off a 10-1 or shorter – there have been 32 of them and seven won, returning a level-stake profit of £25.50.